Connecting to the Google Analytics GA4 MCP Server

 Laura Perrott, Colt Technology Services

-Growth Method is the GrowthOS built for marketing teams focused on pipeline — not projects.
-Book a call at https://cal.com/stuartb/30min.
+If you're looking to get more from your marketing data and drive pipeline growth, Growth Method is the GrowthOS built for marketing teams focused on pipeline — not projects.
+Book a call to see how it can help streamline your growth efforts.

 Stuart Brameld, Founder at Growth Method